 Staff should visit the Process Management SharePoint site to retrieve templates for Online Time Limited Assessment (48 hours or less) and/or the paper-based assessment question paper templates.
 Please note staff will be required to login to this site using their University of Leeds username and password.
+If you are unsure of how to access the site staff members should contact their Functional Manager.

 Once on the site, you will be able to access the Process document which clearly shows the different templates.
 You will also be able to access the Preparation of Assessment Papers and Online Time Limited Assessments with a duration of 48 Hours or Less Guidance which gives full and clear information on the differences of each of the templates and the requirements of information which each template should display.
 As well as some useful tips on inclusive language and format.